What’s a Binary Compensation Plan?

 - Traditionally, binaries pay their downline commissions once a week, however, some still pay monthly.

-- Distributors must generate downline sales volume that is balanced between the two downline legs.
+- Distributors must balance the downline sales volume they generate between the two downline legs.
 When individuals reach specific levels of sales volume, they receive a commission check.

-- Sales volume can be accumulated in one week or across several pay periods.
+- Distributors can accumulate sales volume in one week or across several pay periods.
 In this respect, binary compensation plans are unique.
-With most plans, a distributor is paid on whatever volume they accumulate in one pay period.
-If they don’t accumulate enough to get paid, that money is simply lost—they will never get paid on it.
+Most plans pay a distributor on whatever volume they accumulate in one pay period.
+If they don’t accumulate enough to earn a commission, that money is simply lost—they will never earn commissions on it.
 With a binary, a distributor can accumulate volume for several pay periods.
-When they accumulate enough to get paid, they get paid—binary has that cumulative effect.
-For example: If a distributor is required to earn $500 in volume to get paid, but accumulates only $100 per pay period, then on the fifth pay period—Bingo!
-They will get paid.
+When they accumulate enough to qualify, they earn that commission—binary has that cumulative effect.
+For example: If a distributor must earn $500 in volume to qualify for a commission, but accumulates only $100 per pay period, then on the fifth pay period—Bingo!
+They get that commission.

 Most binary plans pay a weekly pool commission.
 A distributor has two first-level distributors who must each generate an amount of sales volume.
-An amount of money is put aside in a pool and then is divided up among those who qualify.
+The company puts aside an amount of money in a pool and then divides it up among those who qualify.

 A multi-center tree is a concept that allows a distributor to have more than one position in the downline tree.
 Having more than one business center means having more than one pay leg.
-And in some cases, it means getting paid twice on the same volume.
+And in some cases, it means earning a commission twice on the same volume.

 - After distributors succeed in filling in their original matrix, they can have a new business center in the tree and build a new downline from that center.

-- All of the business centers are created at the time the distributor is sponsored, and the distributor’s entire downline is placed under these multiple business centers.
+- The company creates all of the business centers at the time of the distributor’s enrollment, and places the distributor’s entire downline under these multiple business centers.

 In this example, Karen’s first center gets a 10% commission on all the volume under her third center.
-Her second center is the top of her reference leg, so her first center isn’t paid on it, but the second center itself gets 10% on the weak leg of the organization beneath it.
+Her second center is the top of her reference leg, so her first center doesn’t earn on its volume, but the second center itself gets 10% on the weak leg of the organization beneath it.

-Her third center is also paid on its pay leg which constitutes half of her first center’s pay leg.
-In other words, she gets paid 10% on her third center’s pay leg, and another 10% on the same volume because it’s also in her first center’s pay leg.
+Her third center also earns on its pay leg which constitutes half of her first center’s pay leg.
+In other words, she earns 10% on her third center’s pay leg, and another 10% on the same volume because it’s also in her first center’s pay leg.

 The total payout looks like this:

-Again, she’s paid on all her volume except that generated in her second center’s reference leg and she’s paid twice on her third center’s pay leg.
+Again, she earns on all her volume except that generated in her second center’s reference leg and she earns twice on her third center’s pay leg.

 A typical binary compensation plan would specify that if a distributor has at least $500 in volume on the weak leg, they would receive 10% of their weak leg in commission.
 However, one of the rules of almost all binaries is that they have a payout cap of somewhere between 40 and 50%.
-This means that if a company adds up all of its commission payments and the total exceeds the payout cap, everyone’s payment will be reduced proportionally to keep the total payout below this cap.
-This scenario is called hitting the cap.
+This means that if a company adds up all of its commission payments and the total exceeds the payout cap, the company has to reduce everyone’s payment proportionally to keep the total payout below this cap.
+We call this scenario hitting the cap.
 All binaries hit the cap, so it’s is important to be familiar with this feature.